 Working Group members shall participate in the consensus process in a manner consistent with their professional expert opinion as individuals, and not as organizational representatives.

 Membership may be declared at the discretion of the Working Group Chair (e.g., for contributors by correspondence or other significant contributions to the Working Group).
-The Working Group Chair may authorize meeting attendance credit for individuals while on activities approved by the Working Group Chair.
+The Working Group Chair may authorize Credited Attendance for individuals while on activities approved by the Working Group Chair.

 The procedure for hibernating a Working Group is described in “Hibernation of a Working Group” subclause of the IEEE 802 LMSC Policies and Procedures.
 Upon reactivation of a hibernated Working Group, if at least 50% of the most recent membership roster attends the plenary session where the Working Group is reactivated, the membership shall be comprised of that roster, and the normal rules for gaining and losing membership will apply.
 If less than 50% of the membership attends, the procedure for developing membership in a new Working Group shall be followed.